They’ve Got Some Kind of Balls

 In the main room we have 11 of the nicest 9 foot Brunswick Gold Crown tables in the area.
 Regulation pockets, felt is always kept in premium condition and the tables are well lit.
 In our private room we have two vintage Brunswick Anniversary tables.
 Always a pleasant atmosphere, internet jukebox, and table service for food and drink.

-Heck, I’m not even go to bore you with Pool Table Magic’s decade-long battle with Windsor Locks to allow for topless dancing up in here.
+Heck, I’m not even going to bore you with Pool Table Magic’s decade-long battle with Windsor Locks to allow for topless dancing up in here.
 I can’t imagine how that would work here and I’m very curious to know what the layout would be.
 It’s a pool hall.
 There’s no stage, and building one would be weird, and… yeah, seriously, they’ve been fighting the the town forever to allow women to be topless here.

 Here’s a 2013 Patch article about a hearing that took place in the Ella Grasso Conference Room.
 For a business located on Ella Grasso Turnpike.
 In 2018, a suit was filed against Windsor Locks because Pool Table Magic really wants boobs.
 Like, this has been a fight since 2010 or so.
 It’s now 2019 and it’s not resolved.